-Each portfolio manager is assigned an industry-competitive incentive compensation target (which for this fund takes into account the level of the fund's net assets) consistent with this goal and evaluation framework.
+Each portfolio manager is assigned an industry-competitive incentive compensation target consistent with this goal and evaluation framework.
 Actual incentive compensation may be higher or lower than the target, based on individual, group, and subjective performance, and may also reflect the performance of Putnam as a firm.

-Incentive compensation includes a cash bonus and may also include grants of deferred stock or deferred cash.
+Incentive compensation includes a cash bonus and may also include grants of deferred cash, stock or options.
 In addition to incentive compensation, portfolio managers receive fixed annual salaries typically based on level of responsibility and experience.

-For this fund, Putnam evaluates performance based on the fund's pre-tax return relative to its benchmark, MSCI World Health Care Index (ND).
+For this fund, Putnam evaluates performance based on the fund's pre-tax return relative to its benchmark, Russell 1000 Growth Index.